leonardomoraisf/lubusStore/README.md

 # LubusStore

-If you want to take a look on all screens of the App, they are [here](https://drive.google.com/drive/folders/18JK3H-Cjps3JkpFoFsZK20aCZRxln5ab?usp=share_link).
+If you want to take a look on all screens of the Website, they are [here](https://drive.google.com/drive/folders/18JK3H-Cjps3JkpFoFsZK20aCZRxln5ab?usp=share_link).

 ## About this Project